Onsen-ji (Nagano)

 Onsen-ji (温泉寺) is a Buddhist temple belonging to the Rinzai school (Myōshin-ji branch) of Japanese Zen, located in the city of Suwa, Nagano, Japan.
-Its main image is a statue of Shaka Nyōrai.
-The temple is located a 15 minute walk from Kami-Suwa Station.
+Its main image is a statue of Yakushi Nyōrai.
+The temple is located a 15-minute walk from Kami-Suwa Station.

 History

 Onsen-ji was founded in 1640 AD as the bodaiji of the Suwa clan, daimyō of Takashima Domain; however, as all temple records were lost when the temple burned down in 1870.
 The current Sanmon was formerly a gate of Takashima Castle and was relocated to this site after that castle was demolished following the Meiji restoration.
 Likewise, the entry to the Hondō makes use of materials from the Noh stage formerly at Takashima Castle.
 The Kyōzō, built in 1780, is one of the few structures of the temple to have escaped the 1870 fire.
 The bell at Onsen-ji dates from the Muromachi period and is a Nagano Prefectural Important Cultural Property.